 All students will be required to take a weekly COVID-19 test until further notice.
+Testing will be available until May 21.
 Please plan to schedule your first test in the Aura app once you arrive on campus.

 Please note that advance appointments are required for testing; walk-ins are no longer accepted.